portugueslab/brunoise/README.md

 # User Interface

-Form the GUI the user can specify different acquisition settings and interact with external hardware such as shutters, motorized stage and laser.
+From the GUI the user can specify different acquisition settings and interact with external hardware such as shutters, motorized stage and laser.

 # Software architecture